CouncilofLorien/counciloflorien.github.io/docs/cards/A/a-lie-in-your-eyes.md

 > Short-event
 >
 > {: .hazard-text .black-text .p-2 }
 > > Playable on an untapped non-Ringwraith, non-Wizard character.
 Your opponent may either: tap the character, tap an ally the character controls, or choose for you to make a roll (draw a #).
-If the result is greater than the character's mind plus 6, the character is discarded (along with all cards he controls).   “‘That won't do...
+If the result is greater than the character's mind plus 6, the character is discarded (along with all cards he controls).   <br>_“‘That won't do...
 What did you see, and what did you say?’”_ ***---&#65279;LotRIII***
 >
 > {: .hazard-name .p-1 .pr-2 }
 > > <div class="card-shield"></div>